 Community Meetings

-Upper-class Scholars volunteer as members of the Law & Society Scholars Leadership Council to collaboratively imagine, plan, and host Tuesday community engagements based on their respective committee assignments including Buckeye Engagement & Affinity, Service & Advocacy, Social through Community, and Diversity, Equity, & Inclusion.
+Upper-class Scholars volunteer as members of the Law & Society Scholars Leadership Council to collaboratively curate and host community engagements as valued learning experiences.
 Some engagements are designed to simply bring Scholars together to connect, relax, and have fun, while others may encourage critical thinking, civil discourse and dialogue, and/or exploration of experiential learning opportunities.
-Throughout the academic year, Scholars earn attendance credit towards their participation requirements.
+Throughout the academic year, Scholars earn attendance credit towards participation requirements.

 Leadership Council

 LS Scholars become eligible to volunteer on the Law and Society Scholars Leadership Council (LSS LC) after completing first-semester seminar.
 Volunteering entitles Scholars to engage in advanced opportunities to: support and shape the mission of the LSS Program, develop leadership skills and awareness, plan and host community meetings, and serve fellow Scholars by sharing their time, talents, and treasures.
 This is an excellent opportunity to practice and advance leadership skills and strengthen competencies for career and professional goals.
 Involvement also offers your Program Manager insight to your strengths and exceptionalities which provide perspective for future recommendations.
-Opportunities include executive positions, committee chairs, committee members, and/or mentors to 1Y Scholars and ambassadors of the Program.
+Opportunities include executive positions, committee chairs, and committee members.

 Residential Requirement